Jiab77/libvirt-web/README.md

 Here will be listed missing features / those not working correctly.

+* Dark mode
-* Remote connection on VMs using `virt-viewer`.
+* Remote connection on VMs using `virt-viewer`
   * Works on local only...
-* Connection to remote hypervisor.
+* Connection to remote hypervisor
   * Not implemented yet / not correctly...
-* ISO image upload.
+* ISO image upload
-  * The upload is working but the uploaded file can't be moved to `/var/lib/libvirt/images`...
+  * The upload is working but the uploaded file can't be moved to `/var/lib/libvirt/images`... (_missing super user privileges_)
   * This is due to access restricted to `sudoers` with filesystem permissions.
-* Graphics are still missing.
+* Graphics are still missing

 ## Supported Browsers